Online booking for our events is recommended

 Dig deeper into the connections between people and place as you explore our landmark exhibition, Secrets of the Thames, and mix with mudlarks who will share their passion and experiences of a changing Thames foreshore.

-This event is an exclusive last chance to see the Secrets of the Thames exhibition outside of normal opening hours.
+This is your exclusive last chance to see the Secrets of the Thames exhibition outside of normal opening hours.

 Book your tickets online in advance for the lowest price